alonkrifcher/webtest/documentation-jekyll-master/_collections/iOS/01_Push_Notifications/02_Troubleshooting.md

 Check the user profile of the user you are trying to send a test message to.
 Under the "Engagement" tab, there should be a list of "Pushable Apps".
 Verify the app you are trying to send test messages to is in this list.
 Users will show up as "Push Registered" if they have a push token for any app in your app group, so this could be something of a false positive.

-The following would indicate a problem with push registration, or that the user's token had been returned to Appboy as invalid by APNS after being pushed:
+The following would indicate a problem with push registration, or that the user's token had been returned to Appboy as invalid by APNs after being pushed:

 ![Push Problem][25]